braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/sending_test_push_notifications.md

 ## Sending a Test Web Push Notification

-After drafting your web push, you have the ability to send the message to your computer to see what it looks like in real time.
+After drafting your web push, you have the ability to send the message to your computer to see what it looks like in real-time.
 In the settings bar, click the "eye" icon, and click "Send Test to Myself."

 ![Test Web Push][11]